dfreeman500/City-data/README.md

 # City-data

 This app allows the user to get data on a city (or cities) using the Openweather API and webscraping from wikipedia.
 You enter a city and state and the openweather api searches for the temperature.
 If the input is valid and a temperature is returned, the program generates a wikipedia url.
-If the url is valid, the program scrapes the information from the page and stores the info into a csv file.
-You can read the csv and show bar graphs of estimated population and population density (not all cities provide this information).
+If the url is valid and has enough structure for scraping, the program scrapes the information from the page and stores the info into a csv file (city_data.csv).
+Matplotlib can read the csv and show bar graphs of estimated population and population density (not all cities provide this information).
 The program works best for American cities.

-A command line app (main.py) and a GUI flask app (flask_app.py) are available. flask_app.py allows for running batches on cities.
+A command line app (main.py) and a GUI flask app (flask_app.py) are available (graphs not available on flask.app.py)
 #

 # Code Louisville Features Met: